-Due to time constraints, I will be providing a generic solution to everyone (see mult_add_tree.vhd).
+Due to time constraints, I will be providing most of the solution to the pipeline itself (see mult_add_tree.vhd).
 However, you are still welcome to do this as extra credit.
 If you use my code, make sure to instantiate the unsigned_arch architecture.